Can you get a divorce & still own property together? Guide to divorce & house ownership

 Two or more people have ownership interests in a property.
 Each owner has the right to leave his/her share of the property to any beneficiary upon their death.
 You do not need to hold the property in equal shares.

-The order should set out who owns what percentage of the property, who is paying for what in terms of the mortgage and other outgoings and what are the trigger events for the property to be sold.
+The consent order should set out who owns what percentage of the property, who is paying for what in terms of the mortgage and other outgoings, and the trigger events for the property to be sold.

-If you continue to own property/properties with your former spouse there may be tax implications for you particularly if you go on to purchase another property whilst you continue to co-own with your ex.
+If you continue to own property/properties with your former spouse after you divorce, joint property ownership has tax implications for you both, particularly if you go on to purchase another property whilst you continue to co-own with your ex.
 It is advisable to seek specialist tax advice.

 For more help, get in touch with one of our amicable experts by booking a free 15-minute call here.